minusSight/PawnCSharp/README.md

 ## Pay Attention!

-* In Callback, arguments are passed backwards.
+* In callbacks, arguments must be pushed in reverse order.

 ### Example (Unity)